ofajardo/pyreadr/README.md

 If you have control over the data in R, a good option to avoid all of this is to transform the POSIX object to character, then transform it to a datetime in python.

+When writing these kind of objects pyreadr transforms them to characters.
+Those can be easily transformed back to POSIX with as.POSIXct/lt (see later).

 ### What objects can be read and written

 Data frames composed of character, numeric (double), integer, timestamp (POSIXct